 This museum reflects the tastes of the period through a wide range of works of art.

-The house-museum was created by the Marquis of Cerralbo, and offers visitors the chance to travel back in time to see how an aristocratic family lived in the late 19th/early 20th century.
-The palace is home to works of art and everyday objects set in their original rooms, all collected by this intellectual who was a passionate patron of the arts and humanities.
-Highlights include paintings by different European artists dating from the 16th-19th centuries, sculptures, drawings, prints, coins, medals, weapons and armour, watches, lamps, jewels, ceramics, furniture, carpets...
+The house-museum was created by the Marquis of Cerralbo and visitors can go back in time to see how an aristocratic family lived at the end of the 19th/beginning of the 20th centuries.
+The palace has works of art and everyday objects set in their original rooms, collected by this intellectual who was passionate about the arts and humanities.
+Special mention should be made of paintings by different European artists dating from the 16th-19th centuries, sculptures, drawings, prints, coins, medals, weapons and armour, watches, lamps, jewels, ceramics, furniture, carpets...

 - Designation: National museum